dahimbis/Predicting-student-performance-using-Machine-Learning---Streamlit-App/README.md

-# 🎓 Student Performance Prediction
+# 🎓 Predicting Student Performance using Machine Learning

 This is a machine learning project to predict students' CGPA using a trained regression model.
 It allows data entry through a Streamlit interface and gives users performance predictions based on a variety of academic and personal input factors.
 ## ✅ Features